 - Ang Mo Kio Ave 4

 A quick look at Ang Mo Kio’s history

 Ang Mo Kio is a residential neighbourhood that was developed in the 1970s and consists mostly of high-rise public housing flats and is probably not a typical hot spot for overseas tourists given that it doesn’t have any fancy attractions.
 Fellow Singaporeans may know that historically, this area was mostly farmland and plantations back in the day.
 Read more about Ang Mo Kio on infopedia – many of the neighbourhoods here have Hokkien names because the immigrants working in the plantations and farms then were largely Hokkien.

 Fun fact: my parents bought their first HDB flat in Ang Mo Kio, and while I think it’s a convenient location to live in today, back then it was considered quite ulu and out of the way and not very popular at first (For my generation, it was akin to Punggol).
 Funny how things have changed since then!
-Remember Singapore has a pretty interesting personal writeup on someone who grew up in Ang Mo Kio for a more intimate look at this neighbourhood.
+Remember Singapore has a pretty interesting personal writeup by someone who grew up in Ang Mo Kio for a more intimate look at this neighbourhood.

 Ang Mo Kio Ave 3

 Ang Mo Kio Town Centre is found along this road and is the main heart of Ang Mo Kio where you’ll find the Ang Mo Kio MRT Station and Bus Interchange.
-It’s also where the major shopping malls are: the massive AMK Hub, Jubilee Square and Djitsun Mall.
+This is where the shopping malls are: the massive AMK Hub, Jubilee Square and Djitsun Mall.

 Ang Mo Kio Town Centre Murals